 - Oil and shipping, two major Houston industries, were heavy users of asbestos and responsible for much of the exposure.

-Talk to a top Dallas mesothelioma lawyer as soon as possible after receiving a mesothelioma diagnosis.
+Talk to a top Houston mesothelioma lawyer as soon as possible after receiving a mesothelioma diagnosis.
 Mesothelioma is a devastating illness with a poor prognosis.
 Time is of the essence when it comes to getting legal advice and seeking compensation.

 Because mesothelioma is caused by asbestos and most asbestos exposure is negligent, you have a right to seek compensation with the help of a lawyer.